aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words.Fields/fieldoptions/useInvariantCultureNumberFormat/_index.md

 ### Remarks

-When this property is set to ``True``, number format is taken from an invariant culture.
+When this property is set to ``true``, number format is taken from an invariant culture.

-When this property is set to ``False``, number format is taken from the current thread's culture.
+When this property is set to ``false``, number format is taken from the current thread's culture.

-The default value is ``False``.
+The default value is ``false``.